Soul And / Or Related Artists

 d.
 6th June 1982, Orange County, Florida, U.S.A.

-David began singing seriously when he was a high school student of 15.
+He was born and grew up in Florida, and began singing when he was a high school student at the age of 15.

-He sung in the school choir with the sopranos because of his naturally high vocal register.
+David sang in the school choir, mainly with the soprano singers at the school, due to his naturally high vocal register.

-Though born and raised in Florida, Oliver made regular trips to Jamaica to keep in touch with his roots.
+Though born and raised in Florida, David often travelled to Jamaica to keep in touch with his roots.

 After college, David joined the Air Force to keep from being drafted by the Army, he stayed five years and was a regular at the services' talent shows.

-After his tour-of-duty he moved to Los Angeles in 1967 and joined a racially mixed group called Five Days & Three Nights whose members consisted of other Jamaican migrants to California.
+Following his military service, he moved to Los Angeles in 1967 and joined a multi-cultural group called Five Days & Three Nights whose members consisted of other Jamaican migrants to California.

-They had a big brassy sound like Chicago, Tower of Power, and Blood, Sweat & Tears, however, contract negotiations with Motown Records fell through and they disbanded.
+They had a large brass section, not unlike the bands Chicago, Tower of Power, and Blood, Sweat & Tears, however, contract negotiations with Motown Records fell through and they disbanded.

-Five years later David got discouraged and took a regular office job in San Francisco.
+Five years later David lost heart with his career and took on a regular office job in San Francisco.

-The office venture didn't last long, he hooked with another big band type group, then joined the Mighty Joe Hicks Band as a singer and stayed until 1975.
+The office work didn't endure and he joined another short lived group, after which he joined the Mighty Joe Hicks Band as a singer and remained there until 1975.

 Mighty Joe recorded the self-titled Mighty Joe Hicks on Stax's Enterprise label in 1973.

-Oliver moved to Jamaica for a year, then renewed an association with Forest Hamilton who got him the Mighty Joe Hicks gig and recorded four albums for the Mercury label.
+David relocated to Jamaica for a year, then renewed an association with Forest Hamilton, and recorded four albums for the Mercury label.

 Jamerican ManMind Magic